cloudfoundry/cf-deployment/README.md

 which lays out some guidelines for adding properties or jobs to the deployment manifest.

+Before submitting a pull request, please run `scripts/test` which interpolates all of our ops files with the `bosh` cli.

 We ask that pull requests and other changes be successfully deployed, and tested with the latest sha of CATs.